 As demand fell for new windows, under the guidance of Denis King the firm evolved to specialize in restoration and conservation, and so it was natural when the Glaziers Trust was set up at York in 1967 and the Cathedral workshops at Cantebury that he was called in by both organisationsa as a technical consultant.

 The county owes much to this firm for the preservation of our heritage.
 Of particular note are restorations at: Saxlingham Nethergate, St Peter Mancroft (Norwich) and East Harling.

 When Denis King retired, the firm was led by his son Michael who carried on the firm’s traditions.
 Michael made the outstanding east window in St Margaret de Westwick (Norwich).
 The firm finally closed in 2003 with the retirement of Michael – which truly was the end of an era.

 John Hayward designed and made nearly 200 windows that grace churches and cathedrals throughout Britain and abroad.
 He is particularly renowned for his use of symbolism, colour, and paint which are used to produce abstract images.

-There was a great demand for artists in the post-war church-building boom, and his first major commission was a scheme of windows for the ruined Wren church St Mary-le-Bow.”
+There was a great demand for artists in the post-war church-building boom, and his first major commission was a scheme of windows for the ruined Wren church St Mary-le-Bow.
 This was followed by numerous commissions for church furniture, altars, crosses, and coronas.
-Perhaps the greatest example of his enthusiasm to create a whole interior as a work of art is Blackburn Cathedral, where he designed the central altar, and, above it, a steel corona lit from above by a glass lantern (which he made).
+His skills can and versatility can be particularly seen at Blackburn Cathedral, where he designed the central altar, and, above it, a steel corona lit from above by a glass lantern (which he made).

-Examples of his work include : the east window at St Mary’s & All the Saints Little Walsingham, which is very similar in style to the windows at St Mary le Bow and a triptych in the Cathedral’s North Wall Triforium which was some of the last work he completed.,
+In Norfolk he has made windows at a number of sites, including : the east window at St Mary’s & All the Saints Little Walsingham (which is very similar in style to the windows at St Mary le Bow) and a triptych in the Anglcan Cathedral’s North Wall Triforium which was amongst the last work he completed.